Multiscale Fusion for Abnormality Detection and Localization of Distributed Parameter Systems: Problem description

 in which $T(x, y, t)$ represents the temperature variable; $x$ ranges from 0 to $x_b$, $y$ ranges from 0 to $y_b$ for spatial coordinates; and $t$ ranges from 0 to infinity for the temporal variable; $ k_x $ and $ k_y $ are unknown functions along $ x $ and $ y $ directions; $ d(x,y,t) $ represents the unknown abnormalities; $N$ represents the quantity of cells within the battery pack; $q_x(\cdot)$ and $q_y(\cdot)$ denote nonlinear functions corresponding to the unknown mixing boundaries; $T_0(x, y)$ represents the initial output; $u_i(t)$ corresponds to the thermal generation term for the $i$-th battery cell, and it is linked to the spatial distribution function $b_i(x, y)$, where $ i=1,2,\cdots,N $; $ \bar{T}_i(t) $ represents the average temperature of the $ i $-th cell; $ V_i(t) $, $ I_i(t) $, and $ SOC_i(t) $ represent the terminal voltage, load current, and state of charge (SOC) of the $ i $-th cell, respectively.

-Since the failure of a single battery cell can potentially trigger thermal runaway throughout the entire BESS, it is necessary to promptly detect abnormalities and locate abnormal cells within the BESS.
-However, it is challenging to achieve accurate detection of the spatiotemporal abnormality source $ d(x,y,t) $ in the BESS due to the following reasons: \begin{itemize} \item [1)] Conventional model-based methods depend on the PDE (\ref{equ:PDE}) and its boundary conditions, which can be challenging to obtain with high accuracy for energy storage systems. \item [2)] Conventional data-based approaches primarily rely on the voltages of battery cells and thus do not work well in parallel circuits.
-Nevertheless, the BESS is usually composed of many series and parallel circuits. \end{itemize}
+The abnormality of a single unit can potentially trigger uncontrollable failures in the DPS.
+For example, the thermal abnormality in a battery cell may lead to thermal runaway throughout the entire battery system.
+Therefore, it is necessary to promptly detect abnormalities and locate abnormal units within the DPS.
+However, it is challenging to achieve fast detection and precise localization of the spatiotemporal abnormality source $ d(x,y,t) $ due to the following reasons: \begin{itemize} \item [1)] Traditional first-principle methods depend on the governing PDE (\ref{equ:PDE}) and corresponding boundary conditions, which are challenging to obtain in practical industrial processes. \item [2)] Existing data-based methods mainly target a single type of variable (lumped variable or distributed variable), which limits the performance of these methods under various working conditions. \end{itemize}